noopurdiv/Smart-Hospital-Multi-Agent-AI-System/README.md

   *Solution: We implemented **LangGraph* to ensure smooth coordination and transition between agents, allowing them to collaborate effectively while avoiding conflicts.

 - *Conflict Resolution*: High-demand situations led to resource contention, creating edge cases where multiple agents wanted to access the same resources.
-  *Solution: We developed a sophisticated **priority scoring system* that factors in multiple variables like patient vitals, age, and symptom severity to prioritize patients appropriately during peak times.
+  *Solution*: We developed a sophisticated *priority scoring system* that factors in multiple variables like patient vitals, age, and symptom severity to prioritize patients appropriately during peak times.

 - *Real-Time Data Handling*: Ensuring real-time data updates while avoiding data inconsistency between multiple agents was a complex issue.
-  *Solution: We utilized **transaction management* and *database triggers* to prevent race conditions and ensure consistent data across agents.
+  *Solution*: We utilized *transaction management* and *database triggers* to prevent race conditions and ensure consistent data across agents.

 - *LLM Integration*: Integrating LLMs within hospital protocols posed challenges in terms of balancing flexibility and deterministic processes.
-  *Solution: We designed precise prompts and implemented **post-processing validation* to ensure that LLM outputs were accurate and aligned with the needs of hospital operations.
+  *Solution*: We designed precise prompts and implemented *post-processing validation* to ensure that LLM outputs were accurate and aligned with the needs of hospital operations.

 ## Accomplishments that we're proud of